Apply now for Pond Lehocky Giordano’s 25 Days of Scholarship – awarding 25 students each a $1,000 scholarship next June!

 • The Daily Rate Method.
 The second approach is a “per diem” calculation that calculates a daily rate for the number of days you have had to live with pain, discomfort, and inconvenience as a result of your accident.
 The per diem rate is usually calculated by taking your yearly earnings and dividing them into a daily amount; that figure is then used as your per diem rate.

-Are There Exceptions When Workers’ Comp Pays for Pain and Suffering?
+Are There Exceptions When Workers’ Comp Pays for Pain and Suffering for Injured Workers?

 Willful Misconduct